La Buena Project

 - All cash payments to be by way of private placement purchase by Exeter of San Marco's common shares.

 - The La Buena property is next door to one of Mexico's largest open pit mines - Goldcorp's Peñasquito Mine

-- La Buena property hosts a similar geological environment to Peñasquito, a world-class gold, silver, lead and zinc deposit
+- La Buena property hosts a similar geological environment to Peñasquito and Camino Rojo

-- Detailed geological mapping, ground magnetometer surveys, IP surveys & surface geochemistry has been completed, resulting in multiple drill targets
+- Detailed geological mapping, ground magnetometer surveys, IP surveys & surface geochemistry resulted in multiple drill targets

 There are at least 2 different areas on the property where artisanal mining occurred and it was done from surface cuts, shallow stopes and is mainly exploratory in nature.
 Kennecott staked a concession over the zone of metasediments that occurs in the northwest part of the concession in 1998, but the concession was abandoned shortly thereafter and declared open ground in November 2002.
 Golden Minerals (Minera de Las Cordilleras) staked much of the ground that comprises the La Buena project and received title to the concession in June 2007.
 Their exploration effort consisted of limited reconnaissance rock-chip sampling.
 San Marco acquired the Golden Minerals concessions in 2010.